kwdaisuke/mk/docs/Biblio/SoftwareEngineering/oop.md

 ```

-In the composition.py file, the Location and Country classes are defined in a similar way, but the Country class does not have a location attribute that is an instance of the Location class.
+Location and Country classes are defined in a similar way, but the Country class does not have a location attribute that is an instance of the Location class.
 Instead, it has a location attribute that is an instance of the Location class created within the Country class's __init__ method.
 This is an example of composition, as the Country class is composed of an instance of the Location class.
 ```py title="composition.py" linenums="1"
 class Location:
     def __init__(self, longitude, latitude):